Introducing the Antarctica StoryMap Series

 This page includes a series of four Antarctica StoryMap Collections introducing Antarctica, launched as a complete collection in September 2021.
 They are suitable for UK key stage 3 to GCSE (age ~14 to 16).

 The Antarctica StoryMap Series comprises 18 individual StoryMaps, arranged into four Antarctica StoryMap Collections, forming a comprehensive body of work that introduces the concept of Antarctica, it’s biome and wildlife, its climate and sea level rise potential, and people exploring, living and working in Antarctica.

 Each single StoryMap is estimated to take around 1 hr (or 1 double lesson) to work through and complete, and each collection can stand alone or they can be used together to explore and understand the Antarctic biome.

-This StoryMap collection has been shortlisted for the 2022 esri Customer Success Awards under category 4: Community Engagement.
-Check it out here
+This StoryMap collection has also been shortlisted for the 2022 ESRI Customer Success Awards under category 4: Community Engagement.
+Check it out here.

 Free teaching resources

 These four ESRI Antarctica StoryMap Collections are aimed at KS3 to KS4 students, and beginners who are interested in learning about Antarctica.
 They are supported by some introductory articles and were supported and developed in conjunction with pedagogical consultants and teachers.
 Please consult the Scheme of Work that accompanies each StoryMap Collection to see how they may fit into your teaching.